alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 ---
 group: Basic input
-name: Select
+name: Select dropdown selector
 ---

-# Select
+# Select dropdown selector

 The Select component is used to collect user provided information from a list of options.
-Currently, the Select component only supports`Single Choice`，please wait for us to unlock more features.
+At present, the Select component only supports' single selection '.
+Please wait for us to unlock more features.

 ## Code demonstration

 ### Basic usage

-By combining`SelectOption` item, achieving a dropdown selection effect.
+By combining the 'SelectOption' components, the dropdown selection effect can be achieved.

 ```tsx
 import { Select, SelectOption, Stack } from '@bifrostui/react';